detly/gammatone/README.md

 Using the Code
 --------------

-The module is named `gammatone`.
-You can run:
+See the [API documentation](http://detly.github.io/gammatone/).
+For a demonstration, you can run:

 ```text
 python -m gammatone samples/FurElise.ogg -d 10